-The purpose of adaptive management (AM) activities in the life cycle of the project is to address ecological and other uncertainties (uncertainties are described in Section 2.6.3) that could prevent successful implementation of a project.
-AM also establishes a framework for decision making that utilizes monitoring results, progress towards meeting success criteria and other information as it becomes available to update project knowledge and adjust management actions so that the project can meet its objectives.
-Hence, early implementation of AM and monitoring allows for a project that can succeed under a wide range of conditions and can be adjusted as necessary.
-Furthermore, an effective monitoring program is required (WRDA 2007, Section 2036) to determine if the project outcomes are consistent with the identified success criteria and both reduce data gaps and uncertainties and helps adjust the project as part of an iterative learning process.
+The purpose of adaptive management activities in the life cycle of the project is to address ecological and other uncertainties (uncertainties are described in Section 2.8.4) that could prevent successful implementation of a project.
+Adaptive management also establishes a framework for decision making that uses monitoring results, progress toward meeting success criteria and other information as it becomes available to update project knowledge and adjust management actions so that the project can meet its objectives.
+Hence, early implementation of adaptive management and monitoring allows for a project that can succeed under a wide range of conditions and can be adjusted as necessary.
+Furthermore, an effective monitoring program is required (WRDA 2016 section 1163 for wetland mitigation which amends Section2036(c) of WRDA 2007) to determine if the project outcomes are consistent with the identified success criteria and both reduce data gaps and uncertainties and helps adjust the project as part of an iterative learning process.